major macro economic indicators

 - Vulnerable to external shocks (natural disasters and commodity prices)

-- Heavily reliant on low value-added industry and expatriate remittances
+- Heavily reliant on low value-added industry and expatriate remittance flows

 - Rural poverty, inequalities, under-employment, informal economy, ethnic divisions